 Rapid Time-to-Value with Semarchy

-Balas had very clear criteria for the solution he would deploy at Data Realty.
+Balas had very clear criteria for the solution he would deploy at Digital Realty.
 “Every single investment decision I make,” he explains, “is based on time-to-value.
-Whenever I look for platforms that we’re going to use as part of our tool kit, it has to be well-suited to its purpose, quick to implement, and it has to be easy to pick up and use.”
+Whenever I look for platforms that we’re going to use as part of our toolkit, it has to be well-suited to its purpose, quick to implement, and it has to be easy to pick up and use.”

 Because of these priorities, Balas says his product search was relatively focused from the outset.
 “If you have the implementation values that we do,” he says, “most of the traditional MDM vendors have two strikes against them right away.
 First, the implementation times are anywhere from six months to a year, and second, the solutions are typically single entity.
 You either buy someone’s product master or you buy their customer master.
 Instead, I wanted a solution that would give me quick time-to-value, that would be relatively easy to learn, and that would be a multi-entity solution built on a modernized architecture.”